UCAS code: W100

 The sense of community and support at Ruskin is what makes it stand out, and the course will help nurture your practice in a caring and challenging way.'

-Please select 'see course data' on the following course option to view the full Unistats data for Fine Art.
+Please select 'see course data' to view the full Unistats data for Fine Art.

 Please note that there may be no data available if the number of course participants is very small.